aiola/alice-yale-hfjet/rawYieldUnc/README.md

   - If there are fits with $\chi^2$ over the value set in the macro, these will be chopped, and you'll get empty bins.
 This will often happen in case a not suitable bkg function is chosen
   - If the `sigmafixed` value is not properly set, not only you will bias the variations done with the fixed sigma, but you could get empty bins since the cases with a fit $\sigma >2$, or $\sigma<0.5$ from the `sigmafixed` value will be chopped.
 * For the SB subtraction approach with the method `ExtractDJetRawYieldUncertainty`, in building the final uncertatinty never set a value of random variations greater than the minimum number of succesful variations for the varios *p*~T,D~ bins analysed.
 This, unless you allow repetition of randomly chosen trials, via `allowRepet=kTRUE`, which I won't anyway suggest.

+## Reflections (D^0^ only)

+The code implements the possibility of setting a template for the fitting of the reflection component of the invariant mass distribution in a given _p_~T~ (D or jet) bin.

+This feature enters in play only during the bin-by-bin fitting phase (when calling the `EvaluateBinPerBinUncertainty` function), and can be enabled by setting as `kTRUE` the flag `refl` in the function arguments.

+The ingredients needed are:

+\- A 1D histogram with the template distribution in the _p_~T~ bin under analysis

+\- The reflection/true signal ratio in the mass fit range OR the true signal mass distribution in the _p_~T~ bin under analysis (the ratio can be indeed fixed by hand, or evaluated by the reflection and true signal histograms).

+An example of these plots (in several _p_~T~ bins) is given as an attachment in the jira ticket (file reflections_fitted_DoubleGaus.root).
+Note that these histograms are (strongly) _p_~T~-dependent.
+It's not mandatory that these histograms have the same binning and mass range of the data mass distribution.

+The input filenames and the histogram names are set in the `SetInputParameterDzero` section, together with:

+\- The value of the reflection/true signal ratio, if fixed from the user (first argument of `SetValueOfReflOverSignal`)

+\- The mass fit range of the bin under study, to automatically evaluate that ratio from the input histograms (in this case the first argument has to be set to -1)

+After these setting.

+It is possible to smoothen the reflection templates retrived from the MC analysis using the `FitReflDistr` in the steering macro: it needs an input file with the templats for each pTbin inside (named `histRefl_N`, with N the ptbin number from 0 to `nbins`), the number of _p_~T~ bins (`nbins`) and a distribution to be used as guideline for the template smoothing (choose among `DoubleGaus`, `pol3`, `pol6`, `gaus` with the first as default).

+This function can be used also to produce template variations (using different guide functions), which, together with variations of the refl/true signal ratio (by fixing it externally to different values) can help in evaluating the impact of the reflection template on the yield extraction, and its stability against template variations.